Ancient History Courses

 An examination of the medical theories and practices in the period from the Egyptian temple physicians to the doctors of the Roman Empire.
 Special attention is given to Hippocrates and Galen.

 CLSX 245.
 Greek History.
 3 cr.

 An investigation of Greek history from the Bronze Age through the Hellenistic Period (c.2000-30 BCE).
-We will address topics including politics, the military, literary and material culture, religion, philosophy, society, economics, athletics, women, and slavery, and we will devote special attention to Crete, Sparta, Athens, Persia, Macedon, and Egypt.
+Topics include politics, the military, literary and material culture, religion, philosophy, society, economics, athletics, women, and slavery, and special attention will be devoted to Crete, Sparta, Athens, Persia, Macedon, and Egypt.
 While lectures and a textbook will provide a historical narrative and highlight key questions, students will have the opportunity to engage substantially with the ancient evidence, which will put them in close touch with the Greeks themselves.

 CLSX 249.
 History-Egyptian Civilization.
 3 cr.

 A survey of Egyptian history and culture from the pre-dynastic period to the establishment of Roman rule in Egypt.
 Special attention will be given to the artistic, literary, and religious achievements of Egypt.

 CLSX 250.
 The Rise of Constantine and Christianity.
 3 cr.

 This course will trace the development of Christianity from its unique origins in the Roman province of Judea and note the reasons for its growth throughout the entire empire.
 Students will examine why Christianity appealed to various ancient peoples, why traditional Roman religion had ceased to appeal and how Constantine advanced his political regime along with his personal belief in Christianity.
 With this information, students will be able to understand the Catholic Church and the reason for its location in Rome as well as to review the Christianity of the Greek Orthodox Church.
 Theme Area Faith and Reason